-- c) the shareholder and the target company are subsequently obliged to consult together (jurisprudence29); - d) the general meeting can express its ideas on strategy by exercising the rights assigned to it by virtue of law and in the articles of association.
-The general meeting must take reasonableness and fairness into consideration in exercising these rights (jurisprudence30); - e) if a major shareholder is not in agreement with the policy or strategy of the company, he must present credible alternatives and consult with the management board on this subject.
-If this does not happen, a policy change that a major shareholder wishes to implement is too much of a risk for other interested parties, such as employees and minority shareholders (jurisprudence31); - shareholders should carefully assess the reason for each and every departure from the Dutch f) corporate governance code's principles and best practice provisions.
+- (jurisprudence32) and should (afterwards) render account to the general meeting for the position taken (jurisprudence33); - c) the general meeting can express its ideas on strategy by exercising the rights assigned to it by virtue of law and in the articles of association.
+The general meeting must take reasonableness and fairness into consideration in exercising these rights (jurisprudence34); - d) if a major shareholder is not in agreement with the policy or strategy of the company, he must present credible alternatives and consult with the management board on this subject.
+If this does not happen, a policy change that a major shareholder wishes to implement is too much of a risk for other interested parties, such as employees and minority shareholders (jurisprudence35); - e) shareholders should carefully assess the reason for each and every departure from the Dutch corporate governance code's principles and best practice provisions.
 Shareholders as well as the management board and supervisory board should be prepared to engage with each other to discuss the reason why a principle or best practice provision was not applied.
 It is up to the shareholders to call the management board and the supervisory board to account for compliance with the code.
 The guiding principle is that corporate governance requires a tailor-made approach and deviations from the code may be justified.
-Companies and shareholders share responsibility for good self-regulation according to the "comply or explain" principle so that it can serve as an effective alternative to legislation (paragraph compliance with the code which is included in the Dutch corporate governance code); - g) a shareholder should only exercise the right to put items on the agenda after having consulted the management board.
+Companies and shareholders share responsibility for good self-regulation according to the "comply or explain" principle so that it can serve as an effective alternative to legislation (paragraph compliance with the code which is included in the Dutch corporate governance code); - a shareholder should only exercise the right to put items on the agenda after having consulted the management board.
 If one or more shareholders intend to request that an item be put on the agenda that may result in a change in the company's strategy, for example as a result of the dismissal of one or more management board or supervisory board members, the management board should be given the opportunity to stipulate a reasonable period in which to respond (the response time).
-This should also apply to an intention as referred to above for judicial leave to call a general meeting pursuant to Article 2:110 of the Civil Code.
-The relevant shareholder should respect the response time stipulated by the management board and that is maximised at 180 days (best practice provision 4.1.6 of the Dutch corporate governance code and jurisprudence)32; - h) if a shareholder has arranged for an item to be put on the agenda, he shall explain this at the meeting and, if necessary, answer questions about it (best practice provision 4.1.5 of the Dutch corporate governance code); - shareholders, including institutional investors, should exercise their voting rights on an informed i) basis and as they deem fit.
-Institutional investors that use the services of proxy advisors (i) should encourage those proxy advisors to be prepared to enter into a dialogue with the company regarding
+This should also apply to an intention as referred to above for judicial leave to call a general meeting pursuant to section 2:110 of the Civil Code.
+The relevant shareholder should respect the response time stipulated by the management board and that is maximised at 180 days (best practice provision 4.1.6 of the Dutch corporate governance code and jurisprudence)36; - g) if a shareholder has arranged for an item to be put on the agenda, he shall explain this at the meeting and, if necessary, answer questions about it (best practice provision 4.1.5 of the Dutch corporate governance code); - h) shareholders, including institutional investors, should exercise their voting rights on an informed basis and as they deem fit.
+Institutional investors that use the services of proxy advisors (i) should

-29 Amsterdam Court of Appeal (Enterprise Chamber) 8 March 2001, JOR 2001.55 (Gucci).
+Amsterdam Court of Appeal (Enterprise Chamber) 6 September 2013, JOR 2013, 272 (Cryo-Save).